Abdelmagidawad/Leon-Template-one/README.md

 # Leon Template
-First  Template to  implementation about html and css and Pinterest site which created PSD and turned it into a code
+First  Template to  implementation about html and css and Pinterest site which created PSD and turned it into a code using html and css.

 ## Tempalte img
 <img title="Leon-template" alt="leon-img" src="![image](https://user-images.githubusercontent.com/96316237/227747090-ab1a0660-d825-4d9e-8aca-d498c36b6ca8.png)">